autoplot/documentation/md/PNG_Walks.md

 embedded within the PNG Walk.
 It will be combined with the image time to launch Autoplot with the configuration used to create the image.
-As of v2022a\_3, when the "Run Batch" tool is used to create images, the script and the arguments are embedded within the .png and the "View in Autoplot" button will re-run the script.
+As of v2022a\_3, when the "Run Batch" tool is used to create images, the script and its arguments are embedded within the .png and the "View in Autoplot" button will re-run the script after verification from the scientist.

 # .pngwalk Files